 The spike amount is the expected final concentration minus the (unspiked) matrix result (written in expanded form in the Table 9-1 notes on calculating percent recovery for LabResultComment).
-If the percent recovery for any analyte in a usable quantitative range (i.e., at least 3x the MDL and at least 2x the concentration in the unspiked sample; MQO deviations below this range are disregarded) in the MS or MSD is not within target MQOs (Table 14-1), the chromatograms or other raw data quantitation reports will be reviewed to identify possible errors in quantitation (e.g., calculation errors, poor peak separation, etc.).
+If the percent recovery for any analyte in a usable quantitative range (i.e., over the RL and at least 2x the concentration in the unspiked sample; MQO deviations below this range are disregarded) in the MS or MSD is not within target MQOs (Table 14-1), the chromatograms or other raw data quantitation reports will be reviewed to identify possible errors in quantitation (e.g., calculation errors, poor peak separation, etc.).
 If an explanation for low recovery value is not discovered, the instrument response should be rechecked with calibration standards.
 If the poor recovery occurs in both the MS and MSD, and the other QC samples in the batch (e.g., CRMs) indicate that the analysis was "in control", further instrument response checks may not be warranted.
-An explanation for poor recovery values in MS/MSD results and investigations or corrective actions taken will be discussed in the narrative and/or lab batch comments (limited length database field, include further comments in submission letter as needed for details) accompanying the data package.
+An explanation for poor recovery values in MS/MSD results and investigations or corrective actions taken will be discussed in the narrative and/or lab batch comments (comments are a limited length database field; include further comments in submission letter as needed for details) accompanying the data package.
 If causes of poor recovery cannot be identified and fixed, results for affected analytes may need to be qualified (z-score > 1), or even censored if extremely poor (z-score > 2)

 As mentioned previously in the section on precision, analysis of the MS/MSD can also be useful for assessing laboratory precision, particularly when unspiked field samples are near or below the MDL.
-When final expected values in the MS and MSD are exactly equal, the precision calculation can be made on their concentration results directly.

 However, in many cases, the MS and MSD will have slightly different expected values (e.g., due to variations in sample size; for example, addition of 10 ng of spike will result in different final expected concentrations if the subsample used for the MS is 9.5 g and the MSD 10 g).
-In cases where the MS/MSDs have slightly different values, precision should be calculated as the RPD or RSD of their respective recoveries.
-The RPD or RSD between MS/MSD results should be less than the target criterion listed in Table 14-1 for each analyte of interest, although replicate measurements for unspiked sample types are generally preferred as an indicator of precision at the lower concentration of ambient field samples.
+Thus for MS/MSDs precision should be calculated as the RPD or RSD of their respective recoveries.
+The RPD or RSD between MS/MSD results should be less than the target criterion listed in Table 14-1 for each analyte of interest, although replicate measurements for unspiked sample types are generally preferred, as they are an indicator of precision at the lower concentration of ambient field samples.